theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-04-20-tfori-review.md

 On the other hand, no game is perfect and neither is this one.
 The main flaw, for me, was completely related to the storytelling.
 The ending felt rushed and there are a lot of loose story threads we never get to finish.
-The gentle guidance, now pushes you of the cliff directly to the game end.
-And by the time I got to the end I was really emotionally invested in the characters and the story that I was heartbroken when the game ended.
-I wanted to know all: what happened after the double date, what happened with Goro and Ken, with Masaru and Murakawa etc. The really liked the story and it has a great potential, but it was poorly realized at the end.
+The gentle guidance now pushes you off the cliff directly to the game end.
+And by the time I got to the end I was emotionally invested in the characters and the story that I was heartbroken when the game ended.
+I wanted to know all: what happened after the double date, what happened with Goro and Ken, with Masaru and Murakawa, etc. The really liked the story and it has great potential, but it was poorly realized at the end.

 That being said, I still encourage people to buy and play this game.
 If you like being guided by the game all throughout or feel like you are going to be aggravated by the ending this game is not for you.
 For me the experience, in whatever way realized, is worth the money.
-_TFORI_ is a mould breaking game, a welcome novelty in the game world and certainly a manifest of the genre I will closely follow in the future.
+_TFORI_ is a mold-breaking game, a welcome novelty in the game world and certainly a manifest of the genre I will closely follow in the future.

-You can checkout (and buy) the game [here]({{ page.game-steam-page }}).
+You can check out (and buy) the game [here]({{ page.game-steam-page }}).

 _Fin_